 The function is furthermore strategically aligned to the creation and preservation of value and rendering insight into emerging risk.

 The internal audit department also renders independent internal audit and risk and opportunities management services to certain Group companies who elect to outsource the function.
 In these instances dedicated processes are maintained to ensure the independent functioning of the department, including its fiduciary duty to the respective Group companies and the safeguarding of their proprietary information.

 When required, specialist skills are insourced to assist with information technology and forensic services.

-The Board, via the Audit and Risk Committee, has considered the documented policies, procedures and independent assurance reports and is satisfied that the internal control process and risk and opportunities management process implemented in the Group are effective.
+The Board, via the Audit and Risk Committee, has considered the documented policies, procedures and independent assurance reports and is satisfied that the control environment along with the internal control and risk and opportunities management processes implemented in the Group are effective.

 The Board is not aware of any exposure or position that could culminate in the residual risk profile of the Group exceeding the risk-bearing capacity limits set by the Board.

 The following comprised focus areas during the year under review: